-- Place a tray and/or rags below the brake hard line connection on inner fender well. - Before removing the OEM brake line, take careful note (or a picture if necessary) of the routing.
-The Spiegler brake line included with our system will be installed in the exact same orientation. - Using your line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cover the hard line attachment point with the provided black rubber caps to halt brake fluid loss. - Use a small screwdriver or awl to pry off the clip holding the brake line to the bracket - Plug the end of the OEM brake line to prevent brake fluid spillage with the supplied rubber line cap.
+- Loosen screws holding inner fender liner to access the hard line connection. - Place a tray and/or rags below the brake hard line connection on inner fender well.
+Locate the included brake line rubber cap/plugs in the brake line packaging. - Before removing the OEM brake line, take careful note (or a picture if necessary) of the routing.
+The Spiegler brake line included with our system will be installed in the exact same orientation. - Using your 10mm line/flare wrench, disconnect factory brake line from hard line connection. - Immediately cap the hard line attachment point with the provided black rubber caps to halt brake fluid loss. - Remove clip holding brake line to inner fender. - Plug the end of the OEM brake line to prevent brake fluid spillage with the supplied rubber line cap.